Klosmi/html-basics/JS-basic.md

   // "Hello!"
   ```

-- a __[factory function](https://www.codecademy.com/courses/introduction-to-javascript/lessons/advanced-objects/exercises/factory-functions)__: is a function that make a function for me.
+- a __[factory function](https://www.codecademy.com/courses/introduction-to-javascript/lessons/advanced-objects/exercises/factory-functions)__: is a function that makes a function for me.
+ A __factory function is a function that returns an object and can be reused to make multiple object instances__.
+Factory functions can also have parameters allowing us to customize the object that gets returned.

 - eg.:
   *An other example, where our function generates a function (based on an input)*